-- The Aquatics Coordinator can also provide an Open Water Certification List if your district requires it once it is available (usually May 1st).
+- Upon request, the Aquatics Coordinator can also provide an Open Water Certification List if your district requires it once it is available (usually May 1st).

 Transportation & Parking: Most school groups either ride their bicycles or arrange a carpool with parents to the beaches.
 Some will opt to use school busses.
 There is an ordinance in place that prohibits vehicles in excess of 33 feet to park at Goleta Beach.
 Busses are permitted to drop off and pick up your school group but not wait on site.

 Auditioning Lifeguards Brave Sunday Chill - County Program Strives for Efficiency, Tighter Organization